trigram-mrp/fractureiser/README.md

 More details are available in the live stage-3 reversal doc: https://hackmd.io/5gqXVri5S4ewZcGaCbsJdQ

+## Stage4 (`dummyloader3.jar`)
+This is a added on jar with the C2 server update which seems to be just the SkyRage updater, which is another minecraft malware targetting blackspigot.

+*This section needs more information, feel free to contribute*

+## New C2 (`107.189.3.101`)

+The new C2 came with a deobfuscated stage3, accidentialy pushed by the looks of it.

+After, the upload URI was changed to a Stage4, which is `SkyRage` the blackspigot malware.

 ## Other Stuff
 *The only official channel run by the same team that wrote this writeup*  is [#cfmalware on EsperNet IRC](https://webchat.esper.net/?channels=cfmalware) — we do not have a Discord.
 You may join the channel if you wish — due to an influx of new users we've set the channel +m, you will need permission to speak. **Joining an IRC channel will expose your IP address.**